 The Dharma Centre is the home of contemporary Zen in Africa, and was started by Heila and Rodney Downey during 1981 in Somerset West.

-At the end of 1995 we relocated to the beautiful country town Robertson, whilst at the same time establishing a new urban centre in Rondebosch, Cape Town – where we now have a dynamic and energetic sangha, ever growing in numbers!
+At the end of 1994 we relocated to the beautiful country town Robertson, whilst at the same time establishing a new urban centre in Rondebosch, Cape Town.
+Since the beginning of 2018 we moved from Rondebosch to our new home, the Sufi Temple, in Newlands.
+We now have a dynamic and energetic sangha, ever growing in numbers!

 Our Zen heritage and African Dharma